“The only proven way to raise your odds of making a good decision is

 8. Consider linked decisions.

-People, however, are not always perfectly logical machines.
+People, however, are not always entirely logical machines.
 In Judgment in Managerial Decision Making, the distinction between System One and System Two thinking becomes clear:

 System 1 thinking refers to our intuitive system, which is typically fast, automatic, effortless, implicit, and emotional.
 We make most decisions in life using System 1 thinking.
 For instance, we usually decide how to interpret verbal language or visual information automatically and unconsciously.
 By contrast, System 2 refers to reasoning that is slower, conscious, effortful, explicit, and logical.
 System 2 thinking can be broken down into (1) define the problem; (2) identify the criteria; (3) weigh the criteria; (4) generate alternatives; (5) rate each alternative on each criterion; (6) compute the optimal decision.